ghumakkad/blog/_posts/2016-06-06-indrahar-pass-trek-log.markdown

   <figcaption>waterfall near lahesh cave</figcaption>
 </figure>

 We followed the trail and cairns on the way.
-The path was not very clear, sometimes I had to look around to be sure that we are on the right track.
+The path was not very clear, sometimes we had to look around to be sure that we are on the right track.
-We continued our walk but Ken and his friend were nowhere to be seen by now.
+We continued our walk but Ken and his friend (other group we met at snowline) were nowhere to be seen by now.

 <figure>
   <img src="https://c2.staticflickr.com/2/1979/44381469845_ef12ddec4a_o.jpg" alt=""/>